Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS`, `FEATURE`

-## customBlowUpBlock
+## customBlockBlastResistance

-Set the explosion resistance of any block to be the same as stone (this rule will not take effect when the enhancedWorldEater rule is enabled).
+Customizing blast resistance for any block (this rule will not take effect when the enhancedWorldEater rule is enabled).
 Command format:
-/carpet customBlowUpBlockminecraft:BlockName
+/carpet customBlockBlastResistance minecraft:BlockName/BlastResistance
 You can also set multiple blocks simultaneously by separating them with commas:
-/carpet customBlowUpBlockminecraft:BlockName1,minecraft:BlockName2
+/carpet customBlockBlastResistance minecraft:BlockName1/BlastResistance,minecraft:BlockName2/BlastResistance

-- Type: `String`
+- Type: `String`, `float`